amirlb/iterated-prisoner-dilemma/README.md

 8. **Adaptive**: Adjusts cooperation probability based on opponent's behavior pattern
 9. **Reputation Based**: Makes decisions based on how the opponent behaves with all players
 10. **Majority Rule**: Copies what the most successful strategies do against the current opponent
+11. **Meta Strategy**: Uses a language model to analyze opponent's source code and develop optimal counter-strategies in real-time

 ## Game Rules